-The fact that h is the unique such bijection is immediate from the fact that it is defined by structural recursion.
+The fact that h is the unique such bijection is immediate from the fact that it is defined by structural recursion, with the recursive formula being equivalent to the assertion that h respects constructors.

-Let $\Sigma$ be an alphabet.
-Then leaf-labelled rooted planar binary trees over $\Sigma$ are essentially the same as parenthesisations of lists of elements of $\Sigma$ of positive length.
+Let Σ be an alphabet.
+Then leaf-labelled rooted planar binary trees over Σ are essentially the same as parenthesisations of lists of elements of Σ of positive length.